 US affiliated students and researchers may apply to USSSP for partial travel support, with a limited number of travel grants available.
-USSSP are accepting applications for these travel grants now.
+The USSSP call for applications for these travel grants is now closed.
 For further information visit the USSSP site.

 Annually ECORD provide a number of scholarships for early career researchers to support their attendance at summer schools sponsored by ECORD.
-More information about eligibility and how to apply for these scholarships will be available on the ECORD website soon.
+More information about eligibility and how to apply for these scholarships is available on the ECORD website.

 Applicants from IODP member countries are also encouraged to seek travel support directly from their Program Member Office or local Society for Petrophysicists & Well Log Analysts (SPWLA) chapter.